mlomb/chat-analytics/README.md

 | Telegram  | `json` from [Telegram Desktop](https://desktop.telegram.org/)                    | ✅            | ✅                | ✅                                                                                   | ❌ (not provided) | ❌                      | ✅ (as text) |
 | WhatsApp  | `txt` or `zip` exported from a phone                                             | ✅            | ❌ (not provided) | ✅<strong>*</strong> (if exported from iOS)<br>🟦 (generic if exported from Android) | ❌ (not provided) | ❌                      | ✅ (as text) |

-<strong>*</strong>: not all languages are supported, check [WhatsApp.ts](pipeline/parse/parsers/WhatsApp.ts).
+<strong>*</strong>: not all languages are supported, check [WhatsApp.ts](/pipeline/parse/parsers/WhatsApp.ts).

 You can't combine exports from different platforms.
-The contribution of [new platform parsers](DOCS.md#writing-a-new-parser) is always welcomed 🙂
+The contribution of [new platform parsers](/docs/PIPELINE.md#writing-a-new-parser) is always welcomed 🙂

 ## Privacy & Analytics

 Since all chat data always stays in the browser, there is zero risk of someone reading your chats.
 Note that **the report HTML file contains sensitive information** (one may reconstruct message contents for every message), so share your reports with people you trust.

 The site does not use cookies either and uses a self-hosted version of [Plausible](https://plausible.io).
-All events do not contain PII and information is segmented (i.e 1MB-10MB, etc).
+All events do not contain PII and the information is segmented (e.g. 1MB-10MB, etc).
 Since I want full transparency, you can check the [site analytics here](https://p.chatanalytics.app/chatanalytics.app).

 ## CLI